aswinayyolath/stretch-kafka-docs/docs/Installing-Submariner-on-OpenShift.md

-## Setting up Submariner with OpenShift
+## Installing Submariner on OpenShift

 This section explains setting up Submariner with OpenShift clusters using the GlobalNet controller.